CtrlK

 Completeness

-Explicitly answers both what (refactor Java code, review profiling docs, identify bottlenecks, implement code changes) and when ('Use when you need to refactor Java code based on profiling analysis findings').
+Clearly answers both what (reviewing profiling docs, identifying bottlenecks, implementing code changes for CPU/memory/threading) and when ('Use when you need to refactor Java code based on profiling analysis findings') with an explicit 'Use when' clause at the start.

 3 / 3